ministryofjustice/cloud-platform-user-guide/source/documentation/other-topics/statefulsets.md

 #### Introduction

 Like a Deployment, a [StatefulSet](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/) manages Pods that are based on an identical container spec.
 Unlike a Deployment, a StatefulSet maintains a sticky identity for each of their Pods.
 These pods are created from the same spec, but are not interchangeable: each has a persistent identifier (UID) that it maintains across any rescheduling.
-It also provides guarantees ordering and uniqueness of the Pods.
+It also provides guarantees on the ordering and uniqueness of the Pods.
 StatefulSets also require a [headless service](https://kubernetes.io/docs/concepts/services-networking/service/#headless-services) to manage network identities for pods.
-Each Pod gets a sticky network sub-domain and CRV record that does not change if a Pod is deleted and recreated.
+Each Pod gets a sticky network sub-domain and SRV record that does not change if a Pod is deleted and recreated.

 You can see an example below where a Pod is deleted, however, it is recreated with the same `Name` using the StatefulSet spec.